-The Everett Clinic has adopted the principles of "lean management," which originate from the Toyota Production System.
+The Everett Clinic, part of OptumCare has adopted the principles of "lean management," which originate from the Toyota Production System.
 Both manufacturing and healthcare involve complex production processes.
 In healthcare, these include admitting a patient, conducting a clinic visit or performing surgery.
 The lean management method helps workers eliminate mistakes, reduce delays, lower costs and improve the overall quality of care.

 Implementation of lean processes also facilitates the continuous identification and elimination of waste, such as duplicate labs tests and forms.
 Lean concepts can improve the flow of patients through the clinic and reveal points that slow the workflow.